Setting up an Account

 Q: Who controls the funds in a STABLE Account?

-Q: Does it cost anything to have an account with WVABLE?
+Q: Does it cost anything to have a WVABLE account?

-A: Currently, West Virginia residents pay $3.50 per month ($42 annually) to maintain their accounts.
-There is also a small asset-based fee of between 0.19% and 0.33%, depending on the investment options chosen.
+A: There are minimal costs associated with maintaining your account.
+West Virginia residents will pay $3.25 per month (charged to the account quarterly equaling $39.00 annually) to maintain their accounts.
+There is a small asset-based fee of between 0.19% and 0.33%, depending on their chosen Investment Options.
+There could also be other administrative fees (e.g., a return check fee) depending upon your particular account activity.

 Q: Can I have more than one ABLE Account?